Ellen Hørup: Biography

-Following a quiet period during the war, she resumed editorial writing in 1949, criticizing in particular the lack of organized child care in Denmark and the unsatisfactory conditions in homes for children.
+Following a quiet period during the war, she resumed editorial writing in 1949, criticising in particular the lack of organised child care in Denmark and the unsatisfactory conditions in homes for children.
 She founded a children's home of her own and became a member of the Danish branch of the Fédération Démocratique Internationale des Femmes, now known as Danmarks Demokratiske Kvindeforbund.